 When we scan a line of print, a person’s face or a scene, we are pointing the macula towards a succession of points of interest, like a scanner taking multiple snapshots.
 The brain directs the eyes to move in sequence to take in detail, so that we then build up a picture, in fact, a moving picture of our world.

-Any condition that affects the macula can degrade quality of detail that we see.
+Any condition that affects the macula can degrade the quality of detail that we see.

-The most common macular condition is age related macular degeneration.
-This is due to ageing changes and oxidation in the macular tissue.
-This is a progressive decrease in sharpness of vision with age.
-This can often be slowed by adoption of a pro-macular diet, sometimes with the help to dietary vitamin supplements.
+The most common macular condition is age-related macular degeneration.
+Ageing changes and causes oxidation in the macular tissue.
+Resulting in a progressive decrease in sharpness of vision with age.
+This can often be slowed by the adoption of a pro-macular diet, sometimes with the help to dietary vitamin supplements.

-In some cases, in which there can be a rapid deterioration due to the ingrowth or inappropriate healing vessel into the macula, drugs can be delivered into the eye, to halt the process and even sometimes to improve vision.
+In some cases, where there can be a rapid deterioration, due to the ingrowth or inappropriate healing vessel into the macula, drugs can be delivered into the eye, to halt the process and even sometimes to improve vision.